Scottish Words Illustrated

 Young officer's imaginings of great glory in martial endeavours meets the bloody carnage of reality.

 “He’ll be awricht in a minute, it’s the first time he’s seen trollie-bags stewn aboot willy nilly – or aataw for that matter.”
-Translated: trollie-bags: intestines or entrails.
+Translate: trollie-bags: intestines or entrails.
 “He will be fine in a minute, it … Continue reading Trollie-bags. →

 blood, Death, gun, mud, rifle, sergeant, soldiers, trenches, uniform, war